"Someday We'll Be Together"

 "Great," Renee muttered under her breath.
 "Just – great."
 With a sigh, she entered her sister's bedroom, crossing the small space to hang the still-damp coat on the closet door.
 She smoothed her hand over the front of it, feeling a slight twinge of envy.
-She didn't agree with all of Stacy's fashion choices, but her sister had a knack for picking classic, timeless pieces – things Renee loved, but would never know how to find.
+She didn't agree with all of Stacy's fashion choices, but her sister had a knack for picking intresting pieces – things Renee loved, but would never know how to find.
 This coat was one of them.
 Two days ago, she wouldn't have even hesitated to ask if she could borrow it…but now, she felt like an unwelcome intruder – not only in her sister's closet, but in her life.

 Renee took a step back, glancing around the small space with wistful eyes.
 She'd helped Stacy decorate it last spring, getting rid of the babyish pink wallpaper and ruffles.
-Now the walls were a tasteful, neutral cream, with splashes of color here and there, thanks to new furniture and accessories.
+Now the walls were a tasteful, neutral cream, with tasteful splashes of color, thanks to new furniture and accessories.
 She really is growing up, Renee had to admit to herself, wandering over to the bureau and running her hand over the clutter of makeup tins and hair baubles that resided there.
-She found it a little disconcerting to see Stacy's stuffed rabbit collection displayed proudly next to posters of Duran Duran and Michael Jackson, along with candid snapshots from their shared time in Kids Inc, but that was her sister – not yet ready to let go of her childish comforts, but not yet willing to totally disavow them, either.
+She found it a little disconcerting to see Stacy's stuffed rabbit collection displayed proudly next to posters of Duran Duran and Michael Jackson, along with candid snapshots from their shared time in Kids Incorporated, but that was her sister – not yet ready to let go of her childish comforts, but not yet willing to totally disavow them, either.

-Renee smiled softly as she moved closer to these framed photographs of their friends, enjoying the memories recalled – meeting a real, live princess at the P*lace; her celebratory lunch from Café Paris for winning a poetry contest; giggling over Riley's latest wacky invention; a group shot with Gloria, who beamed brilliantly as she clutched her high school diploma.
+Renee smiled softly as she moved closer to these framed photographs of their friends, enjoying the memories recalled – meeting a real, live princess at the P*lace; her celebratory lunch from Café Paris for winning a poetry contest; giggling over Riley's latest wacky invention; a group shot with Gloria, who was beamed as she clutched her high school diploma.
 Stacy had even managed to snag one of their old promotional posters, bought and paid for by Richie's brilliant scheme of auctioning off a date with Renee…

 Her expression turned sad.
 Never before had there been such a disconnect between her and her sister.
-It made her feel sad and hopeless inside.
+It made her feel hopeless inside.
 Sure, they'd had their fair share of fights over the years, but it had never been like this.
 Of course, it was difficult to actively fight with someone who managed to elevate the silent treatment to an art form.

 Renee was startled from her morose thoughts when she heard the doors to the living area open.
-She'd lingered longer than she'd meant to in her sister's room; she peeked out into the hall to see if the coast was clear to make her escape.
+She'd lingered longer than she'd meant to in her sister's room; she peeked out into the hall to see if the coast was clear enough to make her escape.